USEPA/power-sector-dev-portal/app/public/content/datavis/charts/maps.md

         Maps are most useful when you have data that needs to be communicated geographically: when patterns or trends in the data exist along geographies.

         You might want to consider a different chart type if:
         - Your audience doesn’t need to “see” the geography underlying the data.
-Ask yourself whether a table of states (for example) be enough to communicate the information.
+Ask yourself whether a table of states (for example) will be enough to communicate the information.
         - The physical geography would cause bias in interpreting the data.
 (For example, larger states are more visually salient--does this influence how reader interpret your map by putting undue emphasis on those states?)
 Ask yourself if the geography is overwhelming other aspects of your data.
 sections:
   - title: "General Map Guidance"